rsolano/CarND-Advanced-Lane-Lines-P4/README.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-My pipeline implementation reuses most code from the classroom lessons and quizzes.
-The code has been refactored into modules for better readability and facilitate the testing of each step.

 The code for image binary thresholding is contained in the `thresholding.py` module, lines 4 to 95.
 In order to generate a binary image I used Sobel, gradient magnitude, gradient direction and S-channel thresholds.

+The `bin_thres_img()` function combines all four thresholding methods and outputs the final thresholded binary image.

 Here is an example of my output for this step:

 ![alt text][image3]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-My perspective transform code is contained in the `warp()` in lines 16 to 22 of the warp.py module.
+My perspective transform code is contained in the `warp()` function in lines 16 to 22 of the `warp.py` module.

 The `warp()` function takes an image, source and destination points and returns the warped image.
 There the opencv `getPerspectiveTransform()` function generates a transform matrix using the source/destination points.
 This matrix is then passed to the `warpPerspective()` function which takes care of producing a warped image.